How Should I Treat Odors in My Grease Trap?

 Pump Your Grease Trap

 Pumping your grease trap is necessary regardless of any chemical maintenance you may practice.
 After a while of normal sink usage, organics will build up in your grease trap, and it’ll be too much to wash down your sink.
 This will lead to foul odors and, eventually, clogs.
-When your grease trap gets to be about a quarter of the way full, it’s time to pump.
+It’s time for grease trap pumping when your grease trap is about a quarter of the way full.

 The most effective way to eliminate odors and prevent future backups is to practice preventative maintenance.
-Pumping your grease trap is a necessity to physically remove buildup, but you can better control odors, delay the need to pump, and prolong your grease trap’s life by also using preventative maintenance.
+Pumping your grease trap is a necessity to physically remove buildup, but you can better control odors, delay the need to pump, and prolong your grease trap’s life by also using a preventative treatment program.

-Grease trap maintainers are usually set up on a feed pump that dispenses the chemicals as frequently as 24/7.
+For many State customers, grease trap chemicals are usually set up on a feed pump that dispenses the chemicals as frequently as 24/7.
 The chemicals then break down buildup in the grease trap and continue to do so all the way through your pipes from that point on.

-If you use a bacterial maintainer, the bacteria colony digests FOGs into water and air, lessening buildup.
+If you use a bacterial maintainer, such as Ecolution® Drain Line Maintainer, the bacteria colony digests FOGs into water and air, lessening buildup.
 Meanwhile, if you use another maintainer, such as an emulsifier, the buildup will be liquified so that it easily passes through the pipes.

 When choosing a grease trap maintainer, just be careful about what kind you choose based on your drain.
-For standard situations, any type of maintainer should be effective, so your choice will usually be based on price and the size of your facility.
-However, it’s important to note that bacterial grease trap maintainers should not be used in environments that utilize sanitizers or disinfectants.
+For standard situations, any type of maintainer should be effective, so your choice will usually be based on specific regulatory requirements and the amount of grease going down the drain.

 What Happens If I Don’t Treat My Grease Trap Odors?